 My mind is going a million miles a minute over the whole "Perfect Search" discussion that kicked off this week.
 Instead of getting it all out now, I plan to do in small doses while at the same time, hopefully, sharing some cool resources at the same time.
 Let me add a few comments to Danny's most recent post and add a few additional views on other issues.

 First, while the human-edited model might have scalability issues, it doesn't mean that these types of tools (for example, general web directories) from non-commercial organizations are now, no less valuable to many searchers.

 Sure, they're not the biggest in overall size (vs DMOZ) but the quality of the sources in these tools and their often meticulous maintenance is often what matters to a web researcher.
-For example, take a look at the LII, Infomine, and the Resource Discovery Network (here's an overview of the service that I wrote for SearchDay).
+For example, take a look at the LII, Infomine, and the Resource Discovery Network.

 Remember, a good library does not have everything in its collection.
 "Collection Development" is a major part of library education and these directories, are good examples of this concept brought to the web.
 They also show that having some human involvement from subject specialists, librarians, etc. can prove useful.